thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 2. Extract TML for migration to a different ThoughtSpot instance.
 3. Extract TML to modify and create copies, such as for different customers or in different languages.

-Note that this is v1.0.0 of the software and should be considered a first, minimal release.
-It supports the following:
+This version supports the following scenarios:

 * Extract TML based on specific GUIDs (with and without related content)
 * Extract TML based on a ThoughtSpot TAG (with and without related content)
-* Import TML (update and create new)
+* Import TML (update and create new) with complex dependency handling
+* Support a mapping file of GUIDs with automatic updates for new content.
+* Compare two TML files for differences.
+* Generate an empty mapping file.
+* Share and tag content when importing.

 The following are some limitations of the existing software:

 * Connections and tables cannot be imported
-* Content that is migrated to a new cluster is created as new unless GUIDs are manually modified in the TML files

 The following additional features are planned for the near future:

-* Map GUIDs from the old instance to the new instance in order to update content
-* Share content with users
+* Export content based on the owner
-* Add tags to the imported content
+* Set the owner on import
+* Export and import SQL views
+* Create connections and tables

 ## CLI preview

 === "scriptability --help"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability --help
-    Usage: cs_tools tools scriptability [--version, --help] <command>
+    Usage: cs_tools tools scriptability <command>
+                                                [--version, --help]

     Tool for easily migrating TML between clusters.

     USE AT YOUR OWN RISK!
-This tool uses private API calls which could change on any version update and break the
+This tool uses private API calls which
+    could change on any version update and break the tool.
-      tool.

-      ThoughtSpot provides the ability to extract object metadata (tables, worksheets, liveboards, etc.)  in ThoughtSpot Modeling
+    ThoughtSpot provides the ability to extract object metadata (tables,
+    worksheets, liveboards, etc.)  in ThoughtSpot Modeling Language (TML)
-      Language (TML) format, which is a text format based on YAML.
-These files can then be modified and imported into another (or the
+    format, which is a text format based on YAML.
+These files can then be
-      same) instance to either create  or modify objects.
+    modified and imported into another (or the same) instance to either
+    create or modify objects.

     cs_tools tools scriptability --help

     Options:
       --version           Show the version and exit.
-      -h, --help, --helpfull  Show this message and exit.
+      --help, --helpfull  Show this message and exit.

     Commands:
+      compare         Compares two TML files for differences.
+      create-mapping  Create a new, empty mapping file.
       export          Exports TML as YAML from ThoughtSpot.
       import          Import TML from a file or directory into ThoughtSpot.
     ```

+=== "scriptability compare"
+    ```console
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability export --help

+    Usage: cs_tools tools scriptability compare FILE1 FILE2
+                                                            [--help]

+      Compares two TML files for differences.

+    Arguments:
+      FILE1  full path to the first TML file to compare.
+      FILE2  full path to the second TML file to compare.

+    Options:
+      --help, --helpfull  Show this message and exit.
+    ```

+=== "scriptability create-mapping"
+    ```console
+    (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability create-mapping --help

+    Usage: cs_tools tools scriptability create-mapping
+               FILE [--help]

+      Create a new, empty mapping file.

+    Arguments:
+      FILE  Path to the new mapping file to be created.
+Existing files will not be overwritten.

+    Options:
+      --help, --helpfull  Show this message and exit.
+    ```

 === "scriptability export"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability export --help

-    Usage: cs_tools tools scriptability export --config IDENTIFIER [--option, ..., --help] DIR
+    Usage: cs_tools tools scriptability export DIR
+                                                           [--tags, ...,
+                                                           --help] --config
+                                                           NAME

       Exports TML as YAML from ThoughtSpot.

     Arguments:
-      DIR  full path (directory) to save data set to  (required)
+      DIR  full path (directory) to save data set to

     Options:
       --tags TAGS                     comma separated list of tags to export
       --export-ids GUIDS              comma separated list of guids to export
       --export-associated / --no-export-associated
-                                      if specified, also export related content  (default: no-export-associated)
+                                      if specified, also export related content
+                                      [default: no-export-associated]
+      --set-fqns / --no-set-fqns      if set, then the content in the TML will
+                                      have FQNs (GUIDs) added.  \[default:
+                                      no-set-fqns]
-      --config IDENTIFIER             config file identifier  (required)
+      --config NAME                   config file identifier
-      -h, --help, --helpfull          Show this message and exit.
+      --help, --helpfull              Show this message and exit.
     ```

 === "scriptability import"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools scriptability import --help

-    Usage: cs_tools tools scriptability import --config IDENTIFIER [--option, ..., --help] FILE_OR_DIR
+    Usage: cs_tools tools scriptability import FILE_OR_DIR
+                                                           [--import-policy,
+                                                           ..., --help]
+                                                           --config NAME

       Import TML from a file or directory into ThoughtSpot.

     Arguments:
-      FILE_OR_DIR  full path to the TML file or directory to import.  (required)
+      FILE_OR_DIR  full path to the TML file or directory to import.

     Options:
-      --import-policy (PARTIAL|ALL_OR_NONE|VALIDATE_ONLY)
+      --import-policy [PARTIAL|ALL_OR_NONE|VALIDATE_ONLY]
-                                      The import policy type  (default: VALIDATE_ONLY)
+                                      The import policy type  \[default:
+                                      VALIDATE_ONLY]
       --force-create / --no-force-create
-                                      If true, will force a new object to be created.  (default: no-force-create)
+                                      If true, will force a new object to be
-      --connection TEXT               GUID for the target connection if tables need to be mapped to a new connection.
+                                      created.  \[default: no-force-
+                                      create]
+      --guid-file FILE_OR_DIR         Existing or new mapping file to map GUIDs
+                                      from source instance to target instance.
+      --tags TAGS                     One or more tags to add to the imported
+                                      content.
+      --share-with GROUPS             One or more groups to share the uploaded
+                                      content with.
+      --tml-logs DIR                  full path to the directory to log sent TML.
+                                      TML can change during load.
-      --config IDENTIFIER             config file identifier  (required)
+      --config NAME                   config file identifier
-      -h, --help, --helpfull          Show this message and exit.
+      --help, --helpfull              Show this message and exit.
     ```

 ---